Am I a carer?

 - part-time work

 You also have the right to take a reasonable amount of unpaid time off work to deal with unexpected events or an emergency such as a breakdown in care arrangements.
 Contact Acas or Carers UK for advice about your rights at work.

-If you’d like more help from other family members but don’t know how to ask, we have suggestions for how to start the conversation.
+If you’d like more help from other relatives or friends but don’t know how to ask, read our tips on starting the conversation.